hapax/hapax.github.io/assets/teaching.md

 A single blog post is not going to overthrow secondary maths education.
-Instead of *replacing* the curriculum (an ambitious and long-term goal), paths into the landscape can be offered as enrichment or complement.
+Instead of *replacing* the curriculum (an ambitious and long-term goal), paths into the landscape can be offered as enrichment for the conventional curriculum.
 I'm currently [busy with a PhD](https://hapax.github.io/research), but in the future, I hope to start assembling a database of exciting topics, carefully embedded in a constructivist understanding of how people